 Depending on the specifications of a project will determine if you need to dedicate a timeline section or not.

-For example, it would be a good idea to have a section dedicated to a timeline if you are leasing your art or having your art shown at a gallery.
+For example, it would be good to have a section dedicated to a timeline if you are leasing your art or having it shown at a gallery.

 The timeline section should include the starting and ending dates.